 Healthcare Technology Companies Risk (ROBO Global® Healthcare Technology and Innovation Index ETF only).
 The Fund invests primarily in the equity securities of Healthcare Technology Companies and, as such, is particularly sensitive to risks to those types of companies.
 These risks include, but are not limited to, small or limited markets for such securities, changes in business cycles, world economic growth, technological progress, rapid obsolescence, and government regulation.
 Healthcare Technology Companies may have limited product lines, markets, financial resources or personnel.
-Securities of Healthcare Technology Companies, especially smaller, startup companies, tend to be more volatile than securities of companies that do not rely heavily on technology.
+Securities of Healthcare Technology Companies, especially smaller, start-up companies, tend to be more volatile than securities of companies that do not rely heavily on technology.
 Rapid change to technologies that affect a company's products could have a material adverse effect on such company's operating results.
 Healthcare Technology Companies also rely heavily on a combination of patents, copyrights, trademarks and trade secret laws to establish and protect their proprietary rights in their products and technologies.
 There can be no assurance that the steps taken by these companies to protect their proprietary rights will be adequate to prevent the misappropriation of their technology or that competitors will not independently develop technologies that are substantially equivalent or superior to such companies' technology.
 Healthcare Technology Companies typically engage in significant amounts of spending on research and development, and there is no guarantee that the products or services produced by these companies will be successful.

 Illiquid Investments Risk.
 In certain circumstances, it may be difficult for the Funds to purchase and sell particular portfolio investments due to infrequent trading in such investments.
-The prices of such securities may experience significant volatility, make it more difficult for the Funds to transact significant amounts of such securities without an unfavorable impact on prevailing market prices, or make it difficult for the Adviser or Sub-Adviser, as relevant, to dispose of such securities at a fair price.
+The prices of such securities may experience significant volatility, make it more difficult for the Funds to transact significant amounts of such securities without an unfavorable impact on prevailing market prices, or make it difficult for the Adviser to dispose of such securities at a fair price.

 Index Tracking Risk.
-Tracking error refers to the risk that the Adviser or Sub-Adviser, as relevant, may not be able to cause a Fund's performance to match or correlate to that of its Index, either on a daily or aggregate basis.
-There are a number of factors that may contribute to a Fund's tracking error, such as Fund expenses, imperfect correlation between a Fund's investments and those of its Index, rounding of share prices, the timing or magnitude of changes to the composition of an Index, regulatory policies, and high portfolio turnover rate.
+Tracking error refers to the risk that the Adviser may not be able to cause a Fund's performance to match or correlate to that of its Index, either on a daily or aggregate basis.
+There are a number of factors that may contribute to a Fund's tracking error such as Fund expenses, imperfect correlation between a Fund's investments and those of its Index, rounding of share prices, the timing or magnitude of changes to the composition of an Index, regulatory policies, and high portfolio turnover rate.
 Each Fund incurs operating expenses not applicable to its Index and incurs costs associated with buying and selling securities, especially when rebalancing that Fund's securities holdings to reflect changes in the composition of its Index.
 Tracking error may cause a Fund's performance to be less than expected.
+In addition, a Fund's use of a representative sampling approach may cause that Fund's returns to not be as well correlated with the return of its Index as would be the case if that Fund purchased all of the securities in its Index in the proportions represented in such Index and can be expected to result in greater tracking error than if such Fund used a replication indexing strategy.